sakurachan-info/posts/content/2019/form-decoding.md

 ## Form decoding is the next-generation of form validation

 Bunch of people would think "Hey, form decoding is different from form validation, though I've understood its importance".
 Yes, you are right.
-But if considering the posibility of failing decoding, it practically a sort of form validation.
+But if considering the possibility of failing decoding, it practically a sort of form validation.

 Say that we have following value in Model as `RegisterForm`.